 Explain the translation of “Shojoji.

-Sing “Sho” with technical accuracy and expression.
+Sing “Shojoji” with technical accuracy and expression.

-Sing “Sho” while maintaining a simple rhythmic ostinato with body percussion (stomps and snaps) and hand drums.
+Sing “Shojoji” while maintaining a simple rhythmic ostinato with body percussion (stomps and snaps) and hand drums.

-4.Notate an 8-beat ostinato rhythmCreate motions with a partner to perform an ostinato rhythm with a hand drum.
+4.Notate an 8-beat ostinato rhythm.Create motions with a partner to perform an ostinato rhythm with a hand drum.

 Perform “Shojoji” with a sung melody and two complementary ostinati (performed with bass xylophones and hand drums).